kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h2>Conclusion</h2>
 But finding time to ramp up my skills is the only issue right now.
 And the fact that very few love CSS like I do is a personal position.

 The bottom line: it's absolutely, positively one of the BEST times to look for a front end web developer job.
-Especially if the person that's looking knows React.
+Especially if you know React.

 For skilled FE developers, looking for a job in 2022 is like picking up gold coins off the street.
 This may be just a bubble that will pop someday (it probably is), but it's how things are right now.